mattcam/youtube2ghost/README.md

 - Whisper (for transcription)
 - Ollama with LLM llama3 installed (for genAI)
 - Ghost blog with Admin API access
+- yt-dlp

+Note that some of these dependencies can be installed via brew.

 ## Installation